vatesfr/xen-orchestra/docs/docs/xo5/immutability.md

 ## Working With Immutable Backups

-When setting up backup jobs in Xen Orchestra, select your configured immutable remote (whether it's an S3 bucket or an on-premises repository).
+When setting up backup jobs in Xen Orchestra, select your configured immutable backup repository (whether it's an S3 bucket or an on-premises one).
 Define your retention and rotation policies as you normally would.
 Immutability ensures that existing backups cannot be deleted or altered before their protection period expires, while still allowing new backups to be added.

 ## Best Practices